 Tv Guide Breaking News

 The Futurama producers have plenty of experience writing series finales.
 After all, Wednesday's episode marks the fourth time they've thought they were bringing their outrageous animated sci-fi comedy to a close.
-Originally canceled by more
+Originally canceled by Fox back in more

 Once a season or so on Futurama (particularly in these later seasons) there comes an episode that really fires on all cylinders with concept, character and comedy, and this week's "Murder on the Planet Express" was one of those episodes.
-Wit more
+Within the first more

 A few weeks ago, we saw Futurama tackle Saturday morning cartoons, and this week Leela, Fry, Bender and the gang took on fairytales -- though, it was more of an homage to Jack and the Beanstalk than a straight parody of various fables.